tensorflow/community/rfcs/20191017-tfx-standardized-inputs.md

   def __init__(
       self,
+      arrow_schema: pyarrow.Schema,
       tensor_representations: Dict[str, TensorRepresentation]):
     """Initializer.

     Args:
+      arrow_schema: the schema of the RecordBatches this adapter is to receive in ToBatchTensors().
       tensor_representations: keys are the names of the output tensors; values describe how an output tensor should be derived from a RecordBatch.
     """
-    pass

   def TypeSpecs(self) -> Dict[str, tf.TypeSpec]:
-    """Returns tf.TypeSpec for each tensor to be produced by ToBatchTensors().
+    """Returns tf.TypeSpec for each tensor in `tensor_representation`.

     TypeSpecs can be used to construct placeholders or tf.function signatures.
     """